Contact

 Biography

-Farren Briggs, PhD, is an associate professor in the Division of Epidemiology within the Department of Public Health Sciences at the University of Miami Miller School of Medicine.
-He is a quantitative and population health scientist whose work integrates epidemiology, biostatistics, and genetic and molecular epidemiology.
+Farren Briggs, Ph.D., M.Sc., is an associate professor in the Division of Epidemiology and Population Health Sciences in the Department of Public Health Sciences at the University of Miami Miller School of Medicine.
+A quantitative population health scientist, he integrates epidemiology, biostatistics, genetics and molecular data to investigate complex neurological and neuropsychiatric conditions.

-Dr. Briggs’s research focuses on multiple sclerosis across the disease continuum, including metabolomic profiling, biomarker discovery, modeling symptom patterns, and identifying factors that influence quality of life.
-He is expanding this work to include Parkinson’s disease and neuromyelitis optica spectrum disorder, as well as other complex demyelinating conditions.
+Dr. Briggs’ research focuses on multiple sclerosis across the disease continuum.
+His work includes metabolomic profiling, biomarker discovery, modeling symptom patterns and identifying factors that influence quality of life.
+He is extending this research to Parkinson’s disease, neuromyelitis optica spectrum disorder and other complex demyelinating conditions.

 Education & Training